xen-troops/meta-xt-common/README.md

 * meta-xt-control-domain - recipes for control domain.
 This is the basically dom0 in Xen terms.
 This layer hold recipes that are responsible or creating other domain types during boot.

+* meta-xt-qemu - recipes for any domain, which wants to install and run the recent version of QEMU.